 Privacy is a perennial hot topic online.
-Given that 75 percent of people are concerned with how the data they hand over to companies is used, the conversation isn’t likely to end soon.
 Many internet users have no idea how to safeguard their information, but savvy web professionals can implement an HTTPS proxy server to do the job.

 In this piece, we’ll first answer the question: What is a proxy server?
 We’ll then discuss what you’ll need to get one up and running, before showing you how to set up a proxy server of your own.
 Let’s get started!